dom-devel/log-analysis-notes/README.md

 ##How best to go about doing this?
 The following is a rough spec of how my own code works.

 A bash script works with the log files one by one, either selecting them from a folder or downloading from an S3 bucket.
+(Working with them 1 by 1 was a decision made because the server I run this on is a 1GB VPS, with not enough storage or processing power to run in parallel or store an entire set of log files if the client has a particularly large website.)

 Grep or zgrep is used to the filter logs down to the bots I'm interested in.
 For Googlebot for example the following regex will catch 99.9% of Googlebot: